spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/1-batch/3-data-flow-simple-task.md

 ---
-path: 'developer-guides/batch/data-flow-composed-task/'
+path: 'batch-developer-guides/batch/data-flow-simple-task/'
-title: 'Create and launch a Composed Task using Data Flow'
+title: 'Launch a Spring Cloud Task application using Data Flow'
-description: 'Create and launch a Composed Task using Data Flow'
+description: 'Launch a Spring Cloud Task application using Data Flow'
 ---

-# Create and launch a Composed Task using Data Flow
+# Deploy a Spring Cloud Task application using Data Flow

-In this section we introduce composed tasks, show how to register task applications with Data Flow, create a composed task DSL, and launch the composed task to Cloud Foundry, Kubernetes and your local machine.
+In this section we will show how to register task applications with Data Flow, create a Task DSL, and deploy the task to Cloud Foundry, Kubernetes and your local machine.

 ## Development